When is Training Necessary?

-The Fire Safety Order of 2005 legislation requires all employers to ensure that employees are provided with adequate and suitable fire safety awareness and fire warden training.
-Fire safety training awareness and fire warden training within any working environment is a legal requirement under the order.
+The Fire Safety Order of 2005 legislation requires all employers to ensure employees are provided with adequate and suitable fire safety awareness and fire warden training.
+Fire safety training awareness and fire warden training within any working environment is a legal requirement under the Order.

 Training should be repeated as often as necessary to expand your fire marshals knowledge.
-We do provide annual refresher course and they are advisable.
+We provide annual refresher courses and they are advisable.

 All staff should undergo a contingent fire safety awareness training on induction to any business.
 Staff should be aware of these procedures throughout the duration of their employment.

-FSS South based in Portsmouth, Hampshire can help employers meet the requirements with the Fire Safety Order 2005 by offering comprehensive fire warden/marshal training courses for organisations of all sizes across the UK but mainly in London.
+We help ensure employers meet the requirements by offering comprehensive fire warden/marshal training courses for organisations of all sizes across the UK but mainly in London.

 We also train delegates in the use of fire extinguishers and give first hand practical experience of tackling a incidents with different types of portable fire extinguishers.

-All our trainers are experienced time served professionals within the Fire Service and have achieved levels of at least Watch/Station Commander and Gi FireE or Mi FireE ( Memeber of the Institute of Fire Engineers) status.
+All trainers are experienced time served professionals within the Fire Service and have achieved levels of at least Watch/Station Commander and Gi FireE or Mi FireE (Member of the Institution of Fire Engineers) status.